JasonLeGrow/JasonLeGrow.github.io-src/content/pages/Research.md

 Journal Articles
 ----------------
+1. <span style="color:#D9411E"> Duality Lower Bouds for the Cost of Group Action Evaluation in CSIDH</span>, with Veronika Kuchta, Hiram Lopez and Gretchen Matthews.
+To appear in Transactions on Mathematical Cryptology.

+1. <span style="color:#D9411E"> Towards IOPPs from Folded Reed-Solomon Codes</span>, with Veronika Kuchta, Hiram Lopez and Gretchen Matthews.
+To appear in Transactions on Mathematical Cryptology.

+1. [Influences of Some Families of Error-Correcting Codes][influences], with Hailey Egan, Gretchen L. Matthews, and Jeff Suliga.
+Involve, a Journal of Mathematics (2025).

 1. [CSI-Otter: Isogeny-Based (Partially) Blind Signatures from the Class Group Action with a Twist][csiotter-journal], with Shuichi Katsumata, Yi-Fu Lai, and Ling Qin.
 Designs, Codes, and Cryptography (2024).

-1. [Influences of Some Families of Error-Correcting Codes][influences], with Hailey Egan, Gretchen L. Matthews, and Jeff Suliga.
-To appear in Involve, a Journal of Mathematics.

 1. [Supersingular Non-Superspecial Abelian Surfaces in Cryptography][ssnss], with Yan Bo Ti and Lukas Zobernig.
 Mathematical Cryptology vol. 3, no. 2 (2023), pp. 11-23.